YottaDB/YDBDoc/ProgrammersGuide/functions.rst

 .. note::

-   The keywords KEEPALIVE, KEEPCNT, KEEPIDLE, KEEPINTVL, SNDBUF, and ZIBFSIZE return two values if the value previously specified in an OPEN/USE command with the “OPTIONS” or "ZIBFSIZE" device parameter doesn't match the system's current value.
+   The keywords KEEPALIVE, KEEPCNT, KEEPIDLE, KEEPINTVL, SNDBUF, and ZIBFSIZE return two values if the value previously specified in an OPEN/USE command with the "OPTIONS" or "ZIBFSIZE" device parameter doesn't match the system's current value.
 The two values are separated by a semicolon (";"):"uservalue;systemvalue".

 The following table describes the values for the fourth expression for the TLS keyword.